Is Bari Safe for Tourists? What You Should Know Before You Go

 Having traveled to Puglia recently, I spent some time in Bari as well several other cities across Puglia including Ostuni, Lecce and Matera.
+Although safety was never something I had an issue with during my stay in Bari, there are certainly things to consider which make your experience in Bari safer as a tourist.
+We will go through these below –

-Is Bari Italy Safe for tourists?
+Is Bari Safe for tourists?

-1. Crime Rates in Bari
+Crime Rates in Bari

 Petty crimes such as pick pocketing are typically the main concerns for tourists when it comes to safety in Italy.
 Bari had 14.39 instances of snatch thefts reported in 2023, with pickpocketing being the most common.
 This is relatively low compared to larger cities like Rome per Italy’s crime statistics index.
 (Expiter.com)